The secrets of Bolognese lands

 Interesting investigations of the Salaborsa archaeological excavations, carried out from 1989 to 1990, have proven that the subsoil of the city’s old town is strongly moulded by clay and loam.
 Clay, in the form of fired and unfired bricks, is the most commonly used material for the construction of buildings and city monuments, such as the Palazzo Comunale, whose façade is dominated by a clay sculpture of the Virgin with Child by Niccolò dell’Arca, Palazzo del Podestà and Palazzo Re Enzo, built entirely of brick.

-• Fourth stop: Geologic Museum Cappellini Bologna
+• Fourth stop - Geologic Museum Cappellini Bologna

 Once in the city centre, you should not miss the Geological Collection “Giovanni Cappellini” in via Zamboni, opened in 1881 thanks to the important research work of Giovanni Cappellini, Italy’s first Geology Professor.

 Over the years, new geo-paleontological findings and items from all over the world have been enriching the museum, which has now become Italy’s largest and richest geological and paleontological centre, with more than a million exhibits among which rocks, plants, invertebrate and vertebrate fossils.
-The exhibition’s highlight is undoubtedly the model of the Jurassic dinosaur Diplodocus, with its stunning 26 metres in length and 4 meter height.

-• Fifth stop: Mount Adone Monzuno
+• Fifth stop - Mount Adone Monzuno

 It’s now time to continue our journey through the mountain routes of the Apennines, inside the Contrafforte Pliocenico Natural Reserve, the majestic 15-km long rocky cliff that runs crosswise through five valleys, marked by evocative rocky sandstone outcrops and stunning reliefs.